 - Verify that the videos are viewable in QuickTime or Windows Media Player.

 For each video, provide a citation in the appropriate place in the manuscript text and include a title (a brief phrase, preferably no longer than 10-15 words) and a caption at the end of the manuscript.
-In the video caption, specify the video file format and briefly describe the content of the video.
+In the video caption, specify the video file format and briefly describe the content of the video (preferably no longer than 100 words).
 The same title and caption must be entered in the designated fields on the web-based manuscript submission system when uploading each video.
 If multiple video files are submitted, number them in the order in which they should be viewed.

 If patient(s) are identifiable in the video, authors must submit with the manuscript the Patient Permission form completed and signed by the patient.
 See also Identification of Patients in Descriptions, Photographs, Video, and Pedigrees.